Officer who shot Tyre King, 13, argues race wasn’t a factor

 Mason reported that the whole confrontation occurred in 8 seconds or less.

-The family’s lawsuit alleged wrongful death, excessive force, racial discrimination and deliberate indifference by Mason in regard to medical care for Tyre after shooting him.
+The family’s lawsuit also alleged wrongful death, as well as deliberate indifference by Mason in regard to medical care for Tyre after shooting him.

 Mason’s filing says he knew that the wounds exceeded the level of his basic first aid training and that another officer had immediately called for medics.